nixworks/public/news/2010/09/22/index.md

 ##### Human rights
 ### [A panel of human rights experts convened by the United Nations Human Rights Council says Israel's seizure of the MV Mavi Marmara in the Gaza flotilla raid was "clearly unlawful". ](/news/2010/09/22/a-panel-of-human-rights-experts-convened-by-the-united-nations-human-rights-council-says-israel-s-seizure-of-the-mv-mavi-marmara-in-the-gaza.md)
-_Context: Gaza flotilla raid, human rights, Israel, Human Rights Council,  MV ''Mavi Marmara''_
+_Context: Gaza flotilla raid, Israel,  MV ''Mavi Marmara'', human rights, Human Rights Council_

 ##### Mutilated
 ### [14 mutilated bodies are discovered in the Ruzizi River in Burundi, close to the border with the Democratic Republic of the Congo. ](/news/2010/09/22/14-mutilated-bodies-are-discovered-in-the-ruzizi-river-in-burundi-close-to-the-border-with-the-democratic-republic-of-the-congo.md)